Welcome to the Raleigh Jaycees

 Chartered in 1932, we are an all-volunteer civic organization that runs over 100 community service and leadership development projects each year.
 Annually we donate over $65,000 and countless volunteer hours to area organizations through our various projects.
 As an affiliate of the NC Jaycees, the US Jaycees, and Junior Chamber International, the opportunities provided by the Raleigh Jaycees truly are endless.
 There is no other young professionals’ organization like the Raleigh Jaycees!

-To learn more, visit our social/networking open house on the third Tuesday of the month, where we invite you to come ask questions and learn more.
+To learn more, visit our General Membership Meeting on the first Tuesday of the month, where we invite you to come ask questions and learn more.
 See our events page for further details.
-We run over 100 community service and leadership development projects each year and donate over $65,000/year to the community.

 Why choose the Raleigh Jaycees?